luxor37/spellTemplateManager/README.md

 ## Template ToolTip

-Spell Template manager adds a tooltip to the Measured Template tools.
+Spell Template Manager adds a tooltip to the Measured Template tools.
 Simply select the Measured Template tools, and hover over a template's control icon to few the Character/Player who placed a template, the spell/item that produced the template, and any remaining duration of the template.

+## About Time Compatibility

+Spell Template Manager fully supports real-time template expiration through use of the **About Time module**.
+When this module is installed, a new setting is available in the Foundry settings panel, that will allow you to offload processing to the About Time module.
+This is the suggested configuration.

+## Requirements

+Spell Template Manager requires the **Color Settings** modlue to support core settings selections, and  the **lib-Wrapper** module to support hover capabilities for players.